Vessel Monitoring System

 Standards Specifications and Procedures (SSPs)

 WCPFC5 adopted the Standards Specifications and proccedures (SSPs) for the fishing vessel monitoring system (VMS) of the Western and Central Pacific Fisheries Commission (WCPFC).
-(87.12 KB) WCPFC9 adopted an amendment to the SSPs related to the reporting timeframes for manual reporting in the event of ALC malfunction (361.2 KB) ; this amendment applies from 1 March 2013 - 1 March 2014.
-A standard reporting format for these manual reports was also agreed (277.09 KB)
+WCPFC9 adopted an amendment to the SSPs related to the reporting timeframes for manual reporting in the event of ALC malfunction; this amendment applies from 1 March 2013 - 1 March 2017.
+WCPFC12 agreed to amendments related to ALC-type approval procedure.
+WCPFC13 further extended the amendment for manual reporting in the event of ALC malfunction to apply from 1 March 2017 - 1 March 2019.
+A standard reporting format for these manual reports has been previously agreed.
+The latest version of the VMS SSPs can be accessed here:- ((87.12 KB))

 WCPFC list of approved Mobile Transceiver Units (MTU)/Automatic Location Communicators (ALC)